 - Regional counsel for large pharmaceutical company in multidistrict litigation regarding company's pharmaceutical products.

-- Represented County governments in internal investigations leading to the suspension or resignation of officials who engaged in misconduct.
+- Counsel for multiple County governments in internal investigations leading to the suspension or resignation of officials who engaged in official misconduct.

 - Gill v.
 City of Milwaukee et al. (E.D.
 Wisconsin): Represented Milwaukee police officer in federal civil rights lawsuit arising from homicide investigation.
 Claims set forth against police officer dismissed in full.